stakater/Playbook/content/tools/monitoring/prometheus/developer-documentation.md

 Prometheus-operator public helm [chart's](https://github.com/helm/charts/tree/master/stable/prometheus-operator) version `5.0.13` is being used to deploy grafana on cluster.
 [StakaterKubeHelmMonitoring](https://github.com/stakater/StakaterKubeHelmMonitoring) repository is being used for deployment.

 ### Image Issue
 None.

-Image specifications:
+Image specifications are given below:
 ```yaml
 repository: quay.io/prometheus/prometheus
 tag: v2.7.2
 ```

 ### Cherry Pickable
 No, becuase it is being deployed with `Prometheus-Operator` helm charts.
-Although it can be deployed using its own helm chart.
+Although, it can be deployed using its own helm chart.

 ### Single Sign On